Skip to main content

 Over the past 10 years, I have carried out development work, led modules and supervised students within a range of undergraduate and postgraduate courses.
 I ensure that intra-disciplinary collaborations, projects and practices I am involved in, all become part of the teaching and learning experience of my students.
 My research-led teaching has been enhanced by the following projects: 'Exploring the concept of reasonable adjustments in relation to disability and social justice for children and young people in a multi-professional context' (ICCIP grant); an 'Evaluation of initial teacher education students' experiences from 20-day extended placement in a special needs school or resource setting' (TDA grant); 'Lessons learnt from Serious Case reviews' (DfE funded) and 'Fighting for our Rights' (HLF funded).
 Innovative learning opportunities have stemmed from the above, such as co-teaching different groups or disciplines in class and beyond, affecting the curriculum at the schools of education and nursing, connecting with a social enterprise, a charity organisation and the National Trust.
 In the context of the SIG on Inclusion and Social Justice, I share this knowledge and support further developments with colleagues and postgraduate students.
 The doctorate/PhD works I supervise across faculty, retain a thread under the above theme, covering issues of inclusion and diversity within an intersectional lens.
 I have achieved knowledge exchange and advised the sector by being a reviewer for several journals and external examiner for a number of relevant courses.

 As the Personal Tutor Scheme (PTS) Lead for the Joint Faculty of Health, Social Care and Education (Kingston and St George's) for the past year and a half, I have aimed to bring emphasis on inclusion and social justice to the role; I offer bespoke support to teams and involve colleagues in projects and inclusive toolkits.
 With my monthly, interactive, themed forums, the HSCE PTS Canvas module and monthly PTS newsletters, I draw on existing expertise and expand staff's collective repertoire around Social Justice in HE and beyond.
 Through my participation in KU's PTS Tasks and Finish group and PTS Advisory group, I support cross-fertilisation of knowledge and practice across faculties.
-Based on my endeavours on inclusive practice placements in FHSCE, I offer insights on employability to the department of Learning and Teaching Enhancement Centre (LTEC) and the newly formed Employability Community of Practice.
-In response to the rapid shift towards online T&L delivery, due to the pandemic, I have run staff consultations and I am currently leading a KU SADRAS project with the aim to improve students belonging through a co-produced personal tutoring scheme in the online era.
+Based on my endeavours on inclusive practice placements in FHSCE, I offer insights on employability to the department of Learning and Teaching Enhancement Centre (LTEC) and the newly formed KU Employability Community of Practice.
+In response to the rapid shift towards online T&L delivery, due to the pandemic, I have run staff consultations, I contribute to the FHSCE Assessment and Feedback Development steering group and lead a KU SADRAS project with the aim to improve students belonging through a co-produced personal tutoring scheme in the online era.